Aleister Adamson

 Barrister

-Aleister Adamson is a criminal defence advocate with a background in public law.
-He is instructed in a broad range of criminal matters, including fraud, serious violence, drugs, public order, and sexual offences.
+Aleister Adamson is a criminal defence advocate with a public law background, instructed in a wide range of serious and complex criminal matters, including fraud, serious violence, drugs, public order, and sexual offences.

-Aleister is known for his careful preparation and forensic approach to his cases.
-He is committed to protecting his clients’ interests from the earliest stages of proceedings and has secured numerous successful outcomes through submissions of no case to answer, abuse of process arguments and challenges to the admissibility of evidence.
-His practice includes cases where careful scrutiny of the prosecution evidence and strategic legal argument are central to the defence.
+Aleister is recognised for his meticulous preparation and unyielding approach to defending his clients’ interests.
+From the earliest stages of proceedings, he pursues every viable line of defence with care and precision.
+He has secured numerous successful outcomes through submissions of no case to answer, abuse of process arguments, and robust challenges to the admissibility of evidence.
+His practice frequently involves cases in which exacting scrutiny of the prosecution evidence and strategically deployed legal argument are decisive.

 Background

-Before coming to the Bar, Aleister worked in public law, policy and advisory roles focused on holding public authorities to account.
-As a senior legal adviser at Release, he managed complex caseloads involving housing, debt management and social security appeals, frequently securing substantial backdated awards following unfair decision-making.
+Before coming to the Bar, Aleister worked in public law, policy, and advisory roles focused on holding public authorities to account.
+As a senior legal adviser at Release, he provided free legal advice and representation to individuals in drug and alcohol treatment.
+He managed a substantial caseload spanning housing, debt management, and social security appeals, frequently securing significant backdated awards following unlawful or unfair decision-making.
 Alongside his casework, he led the organisation’s policy responses to proposed legislative and policing reforms, including the provision of evidence to Parliamentary committees.

-Aleister also worked as a legal adviser at the Lewisham Refugee and Migrant Network, supporting migrants and refugees with housing, welfare benefits and subsistence claims, often in the context of multiple and overlapping vulnerabilities.
+He later worked as a legal adviser at the Lewisham Refugee and Migrant Network, supporting migrants and refugees with housing, welfare benefits, and subsistence claims, often in the context of multiple and overlapping needs.

-Prior to this, Aleister worked in the civil department at Hickman & Rose, where he assisted on the Grenfell Tower Inquiry and on actions against the police and other public bodies, gaining experience in scrutinising systemic failures and public authority decision-making.
+Prior to this, he worked in the civil department at Hickman & Rose, where he assisted on the Grenfell Tower Inquiry and on actions against the police and other public bodies.

 Education